prl-mushr/mushr_mocap/README.md

 export ROS_IP=192.168.0.156
 ```

 7. Launch the vrpn client.
+You need to update `vrpn.launch` with the list of rigid body names you want to be streamed from Optitrack Motive.
+The names of the rigid bodies should match those in Motive's `Assets` list.
 See the launch file as an example.

    ```bash
    roslaunch mushr_mocap vrpn.launch car_name:=car35 # in a new terminal